Wolverine Foundation Research Team

 In 2010, he established his independent laboratory in the Department of Cell Biology at Yale School of Medicine which focuses on the intersection between fundamental cell biology questions and neurological disease mechanisms He currently holds the rank of Associate Professor (tenured) and has a secondary appointment in Neuroscience.

-The Chung Lab at CUIMC
+The Chung Lab at BCH

 Dr. Chung